Anitinky13/READ-ME-Generator/Develop/README.md

 # Professional README generator
   ## Description
-  By using the command line, the user can type 'node index' to generate questions and input the answers that will generate s README.md file.
+  Using the command line, a user can type 'node index' to generate questions and input the answers that will generate a README.md file.
    ## Table of Contents (Optional)

   If your README is long, add a table of contents to make it easy for users to find what they need.